Maycuz/SnapmakerLightBurnHost/README.md

 4. In LightBurn settings, verify that ```Default Capture System``` is selected under ```Camera Capture System```.
 5. In LightBurn, select ```DirectShow Softcam``` as your camera.
 6. Press ```ENTER``` to request a new image from your Snapmaker 10W laser camera.
+6. Press ```SPACE``` to perform a material thickness measurement with your Snapmaker 10W laser camera.

 ![image](https://user-images.githubusercontent.com/6267267/208189576-714fb93c-bdfe-40b4-af4a-2651109a5746.png)